33RD İZMİR EUROPEAN JAZZ FESTIVAL CONCLUDES WITH

-The 33rd Izmir European Jazz Festival, organized by the Izmir Foundation for Culture, Arts and Education (İKSEV), will take place between March 5-17, 2026.
-The Festival, which will be realized in collaboration with Izmir Metropolitan Municipality, Italian Consulate in Izmir, Goethe-Institut Izmir, Honorary Consulate of Switzerland in Izmir and Institut français Turkey – Izmir, will begin with the opening concert to be held on Wednesday evening, March 5, 2026 at AASSM Grand Hall.
+The 33rd İzmir European Jazz Festival, organized by the İzmir Foundation for Culture, Arts and Education (İKSEV) in collaboration with İzmir Metropolitan Municipality, the Italian Consulate in İzmir, Goethe-Institut İzmir, the Honorary Swiss Consulate in İzmir, and Institut français Turkey – İzmir, came to a close last night (March 17) with the Jef Giansily Quintet Concert.

 Simon Mundy, Member of the European Parliament’s Council for Cultural Cooperation, Journalist, Writer and Publisher, who examines member festivals of the European Festivals Association (EFA) “under the microscope” within the scope of the “Festival in Focus” project, evaluated the International Izmir Festival.
 Having a long conversation via Skype with Filiz Eczacıbaşı Sarper, President of İzmir Culture Art and Education Foundation and Festival Art Director, Mundy shared his impressions and views on the EFA website and social media.